Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

 **Note**: If you're using Anaconda, don't forget to activate the ml-agents environment first.

-If the `mlagents-learn` runs correctly and starts training, you should see something like this:
+If `mlagents-learn` runs correctly and starts training, you should see something like this:

 ![Training running](images/training-running.png)